-From Dan on December 10th, 2008 in Green Remodeling
+From Dean Dowd on December 10, 2008 in Green Remodeling

 Ah the smell of fresh paint.
 For years most homeowners brushed it off like the odor of a new car or new carpet.
 But the fact is that rather pungent odor was actually volatile organic compounds (VOCs) evaporating into the indoor air.
 VOCs are solvents or other additives that were used in paint to enhance a certain feature of that paint say, for example, improved binding, consistency, etc.

 Unfortunately these VOCs do not themselves bind with the paint.
 They do, however, evaporate at low temperatures, hence what is called off-gassing, which can result in health problems both short- and long-term.
 VOC paints are especially harmful to children and pregnant women due to the accelerated harm which they can wreak on an underdeveloped immune system.